jackyzha0/jackyzha0.github.io/content/thoughts/quotes.md

 21. "Many a failure of love follows on the—usually false—opinion that we have exhausted the other person’s inside, that there is no further promise of depth." ([Source](https://theconvivialsociety.substack.com/p/what-you-get-is-the-world))
 22. "Exhaling does not take valuable time away from inhaling"
 23. "When the winds of change blow — some people build walls, others build windmills." — Chinese Proverb
+24. "Find out who you are and do it on purpose" – Dolly Parton
+25. “We cannot sow seeds with clenched fists. to sow, we must open our hands“ (Adolfo Perez Esquivel)